configcat/docs/website/docs/sdk-reference/dotnet.md

 Via the following events you can subscribe to particular events raised by the client:

 - `event EventHandler ClientReady`: This event is raised when the SDK reaches the ready state.
 If the SDK is set up to use lazy load or manual polling, it's considered ready right after instantiation.
-  If auto polling is used, the ready state is reached when the SDK has a valid config.json loaded into memory either from cache or from HTTP.
+  If auto polling is used, the ready state is reached when the SDK has a valid config JSON loaded into memory either from cache or from HTTP.
 If the config couldn't be loaded neither from cache nor from HTTP, the `ClientReady` event fires when the auto polling's `MaxInitWaitTime` has passed.
-- `event EventHandler<ConfigChangedEventArgs> ConfigChanged`: This event is raised first when the SDK loads a valid config.json into memory from cache, then each time afterwards when a config.json with changed content is downloaded via HTTP.
+- `event EventHandler<ConfigChangedEventArgs> ConfigChanged`: This event is raised first when the SDK loads a valid config JSON into memory from cache, then each time afterwards when a config JSON with changed content is downloaded via HTTP.
 - `event EventHandler<FlagEvaluatedEventArgs> FlagEvaluated`: This event is raised each time when the SDK evaluates a feature flag or setting.
 The event provides the same evaluation details that you would get from [`GetValueDetails()`/`GetValueDetailsAsync()`](#anatomy-of-getvaluedetails).
 - `event EventHandler<ConfigCatClientErrorEventArgs> Error`: This event is raised when an error occurs within the ConfigCat SDK.